 What is the timeline for when these new rules go into effect?

-Under this new rule, clinical notes must be shared by health systems by April 5, 2021, and shared with a patient’s 3rd party application (“app”) that may be downloaded to a smart phone or other device by October 6, 2022.
+Under this new rule, clinical notes must be shared by health systems by April 5, 2021, and shared with a patient’s 3rd party application (“app”) that may be downloaded to a smart phone or other device by the end of 2022.

 Highlighted Regulatory Dates – Information Blocking Provisions (see full PDF).